-Yoga and Exercise Can Help Those with ASD Manage Meltdowns and Self Regulation
+Yoga and Exercise Can Help Autistic Individuals Manage Meltdowns and Self Regulation

 For many of us, the New Year brings resolutions that often include exercise and diet goals for renewed health.
-Regular exercise is essential to your good health, but did you know it can also help a person with autism self-regulate and manage stress?
+Regular exercise is essential to your good health, but did you know it can also help an autistic person self-regulate and manage stress?
 Coach Dave Geslak has created exercise programs for people on the autism spectrum using structure and visual supports.
 The Exercise Connection program emphasizes these five points:

 - Body Image